About Sutro Stewards

 Sutro Stewards work to conserve habitat through ecological restoration and native plant propagation while providing recreational opportunities in the UCSF Mount Sutro Open Space Reserve.
 Mount Sutro Open Space, located in the geographic center of San Francisco, was overlooked by surrounding communities for a century.
 In the last decade, the true value of the open space was revealed through the Sutro Stewards’ creation of multi-use trails, allowing the public to explore this exceptional place.

 Since 2006, we have mobilized volunteers to build trails, remove invasive species, and grow and install native plants.
 We are the largest organized independent volunteer pool in San Francisco, engaging over 1,000 volunteers each year and hosting six or more events a month.
-We work with city agencies and land managers to continue to expand the network of connectivity between San Francisco opens spaces and engage community in the planning of improvements and long term stewardship of each project.
+We work with city agencies and land managers to continue to expand the network of connectivity between San Francisco opens spaces and engage the community in the planning of improvements and long-term stewardship of each project.

 Our Core Principles

 Experiencing nature, wildness, and adventure is critical to healthy, meaningful, joyful lives.
 We believe everyone should be able to benefit from access to wild nature.
 Mount Sutro should be welcoming and accessible to residents and visitors of all backgrounds, ages, and abilities.